-After our time in the swamps and forests, we return to Port Moresby to relax at Loloata Island.
-A night by the Pacific allows us to catch up with some of the common birds we have missed, perhaps a Friendly Fantail, Willie Wagtail, New Guinea White-eye or Varied Triller.
+After our time in the swamps and forests, we return to Port Moresby to relax.
+If flight times allow we can revisit the scrubland in the university grounds to catch up with some of the birds we have missed, perhaps Friendly Fantail, Willie Wagtail, New Guinea White-eye or Varied Triller.
 The next day we will fly back to the UK.

 CLIMATE AND PACE

 It will be hot and humid at lower elevations.
 In the highlands it is cool but pleasant, with a chance of showers at any time.
 Most days we will make an early start but have a break in the early afternoon, when the temperature is at its highest and the birds are rather quiet.
 The birding sites are normally close to the lodges, so travelling is kept to a minimum.
 Basic fitness is all that is required and the pace will be sensible.
 Much of the birding will be on good trails (with some uphills) and by boat.
-However, in order to see some of the birds of paradise it is necessary to leave the trail.
+There are, however, some uneven, muddy paths and maybe fallen logs which have to be stepped over.

 ACCOMMODATION AND FOOD

-Full-board accommodation is provided, with two nights at Raintree Lodge, Port Moresby, three nights at Kumul Lodge, Mount Hagen, three nights at Karawari Lodge, Sepik River, four nights at Ambua Lodge, Southern Highlands and one night at Loloata Resort.
+Full-board accommodation is provided, with two nights at Airways Hotel, Port Moresby, three nights at Kumul Lodge, Mount Hagen, three nights at Karawari Lodge, Sepik River, four nights at Ambua Lodge, Southern Highlands and one night back at Airways Hotel, Port Moresby.
 All offer good quality accommodation with en suite facilities, except Kumul, which is rustic and, being in the highlands it can be damp and cold at night.
 There are occasional power cuts and this can affect the provision of hot water there.